Prepare yourself for a massive shock: What if we were to say that having a six-pack doesn’t necessarily mean that you have a strong core?

 Do these core exercises for 30 seconds each.
 You can gradually increase the duration over time.

-Tips to train the core muscles
+Tips to improve the efficacy of core workouts

 - Find your neutral spine position during the core exercises.
 Your core muscles work best when the joints are aligned in a neutral position.

-- Core exercises are most effective when combined with consistent full body strength training and cardio.
+- Core exercises are most effective when combined with consistent full-body strength training and cardio.

-- You can download Fitness Kompanion for a variety of ab, hip, and full body workouts.
+- You can download Fitness Kompanion for a variety of ab, hip, and full-body workouts.

 The benefits of core training